Are you currently searching for a kitten, or trying to learn as much as you can about the breed before taking the plunge?

 This means that the more cats breeders have, the more they need to pay in vet costs.

-In addition, the first cat a breeder buys will cost at least $500, and that’s just before starting their breeding operation.
+In addition, the first cats a breeder buys will cost a couple thousand dollars, and that’s just before starting their breeding operation.

 This and other factors mean that buying a Bengal from a breeder will never be cheap.

-There are a few things you should know about that can get you a higher or lower Bengal cat price.
+There are a few things you should know about that can get you a higher or lower price.